FTC: Affiliate Disclosure: All links pay commission

 Take Out: The current ELEVATE v3 will be on the 955.

-Single Band GNSS with GPS+GALILEO is in the 945
+Dual Band GNSS with GPS+GALILEO is already in the 945

-Dual Frequency (L1, L2) plus Dual Band (Glonass, Galileo) is not possible on the existing Sony chipset but it is possible on the already released next generation.
-For a slight battery hit you can flick a switch for supposed greater accuracy.
+Dual Frequency (L1, L2 or L5) plus Dual Band (Glonass, Galileo) is not possible on the existing Sony chipset for the 945 but it is possible on the next generation which Garmin started to use in September 2020. and on the Airoha chipset that the Fenix 7/Epix uses.

 Onboard Sensors & 3rd Party Sensor Support